dclelland/UrsusChat/README.md

 ### App view

 - [ ] Fade animation, spinner on login (this is where `SessionState` should be handled, see below)
+- [ ] The tab view might be incompatible with `ChatView` on iPad; make it part of `ChatListView`...?

 ### Login view

 - [ ] Redesign this
     - Possibly: get rid of the table view
         - Custom keyboard dodging if we don't use a table view (does this work anyway?)
     - Nicer text input fields
         - Highlight with red border and display validation message when an invalid URL or code is input
         - URL input field needs message explaining what your URL is for newbies